Juvenile Crimes Attorney - Juvenile Lawyer

 Does my childs disruptive behavior by itself justify the school teacher or school administrator to search his or her belongings and backpack during school hours?

 No. It is a two prong test to determine whether the school search was reasonable.
-(1) Was the search justified at its inception and (2) Was the search as actually conducted, reasonably related to the circumstances that justified the search.
+(1) Was the search justified at its inception and (2) Was the search as actually conducted, reasonably related to the circumstances that justified the search?

 Can school officials conduct a strip search when there is no corroboration to a anonymous student tip that the child has drugs on his or her person?